urschrei/lonlat_bng/README.md

 # Introduction
 <img alt="Map of the UK showing OS control points" style="float: left;" src="points.png">

 A Rust library with FFI bindings for fast conversion between WGS84 longitude and latitude and British National Grid ([epsg:27700](http://spatialreference.org/ref/epsg/osgb-1936-british-national-grid/)) coordinates, using a Rust binary.
-Conversions use the Ordnance Survey OSTN15 transformation — a Transverse Mercator projection on the GRS80 ellipsoid followed by the OSTN15 grid-shift correction — for surveying-grade [accuracy](#accuracy).
-(A faster Helmert-transform path is also present but deprecated, as it is only accurate to ~5 m; see [Accuracy](#accuracy).)
+Conversions use the Ordnance Survey OSTN15 transformation – a Transverse Mercator projection on the GRS80 ellipsoid followed by the OSTN15 grid-shift correction – for survey-quality [accuracy](#accuracy).

 # Motivation
 Python (etc.) is relatively slow; this type of conversion is usually carried out in bulk, so an order-of-magnitude improvement using FFI saves both time and energy.
-[Convertbng](https://github.com/urschrei/convertbng) is an example Python Wheel which uses this binary via `ctypes` and `cython`.
+The [Convertbng](https://github.com/urschrei/convertbng) Python wheel which uses this binary via `ctypes` and `cython`.

 # Accuracy
 Conversions which solely use Helmert transforms are accurate to within around 5 metres, and are **not suitable** for calculations or conversions used in e.g. surveying.
 Thus, we use the OSTN15 transform, which adjusts for local variation within the Terrestrial Reference Frame by incorporating OSTN15 data.
 [See here](http://www.ordnancesurvey.co.uk/business-and-government/help-and-support/navigation-technology/os-net/surveying.html) for more information.